A MARRIAGE OF CIRCUMSTANCE

 DGC (Defence Geographic Centre)

 The site will be closing in 2023-24 and sold for housing development.
-Partial land Reach Academy will take over to extend their school.
-The fate of Grade 2 listed building Feltham House has still to be decided, the second oldest building in Feltham.
-The first is the vestery of St Dunstans church and Red Lion Pub.
+The Reach Academy will take over some of the land to extend their school.
+The fate of Grade 2 listed building Feltham House has still to be decided.
+It is the second oldest building in Feltham; the oldest are the vestry of St Dunstans church and Red Lion pub.

-Civil Defence Mobility Exercise going past the Red Lion pub 1956.
-Photo from Paul Williams (Grandfather councilor Edgar Williams last chairman of Feltham Urban District Council before changing to London Borough of Hounslow).
+The photo below shows a Civil Defence Mobility Exercise going past the Red Lion pub in 1956.
+Photo from Paul Williams (grandfather was councilor Edgar Williams, last chairman of Feltham Urban District Council before it became part of London Borough of Hounslow).